HarfangLab/test-technique-data-engineer/exercises/task-01.md

 A sample:
 - is a malware if the analysis made by an automatic analyzer on the sample found it as `is_malware`
-- is a goodware if all three automatic analyzers analyzed the sample and none of them found it as `is_malware`
+- is a goodware if at least three different automatic analyzers analyzed the sample and none of them found it as `is_malware`
 - maliciousness cannot be decided if the sample does not fulfill the malware nor goodware conditions